bologer/anycomment.io/readme.txt

 * When load on scroll is enabled and user from email came to see the reply, he was not moved to the comment, #103
 * When user was logged in via social network, he was redirected back to the top of the post.
 Now he is being moved to comments section
 * Fixed issue with `trim()` warning near avatars in Dashboard & Comments page in admin
+* Fixed issue when emails about comment reply were not send to guest users (as it was not planned to have guest form).
+Now we have, so should support it

 **Other:**